 Date: 23 December 2019

-Following the election of a new Conservative Government in the United Kingdom, the UK Parliament has approved legislation for the UK to leave the European Union on 31 January 2020.
+Following the UK’s departure from the EU on 31 January 2020, a transition period has begun that is set to last until 31 December 2020.
 This is on the terms negotiated by Boris Johnson in the New Withdrawal Agreement.
 The transition period is set to last until 31 December 2020.

 There will be changes to Trade Mark and Design protection after the transition period (see below), however clients of Maucher Jenkins will not experience any change in service.